Aussie Firefighters Save World's Only Groves Of Prehistoric Wollemi Pines

 At last the smoke abated.

 A few trees had been charred by the flames, and two died.
 But the efforts had paid off.
-"Finally," Kean said, "we were able to get in there and see that thank goodness, the trees were saved."
+"Finally," Kean said, "we were able to get in there and see that, thank goodness, the trees were saved."

 He says they knew they had to do everything they could to save the Wollemi groves.